moyifeng/kaldi-learn/README.md

-# kaldi-learn

 This repo is for my study with kaldi on asr.

 ## egs

-The dirs contained in the `egs` is the example I write, you can put then to `KALDI_ROOT/egs` if you want to run or modify it on your own mechine.
+The dirs contained in the `egs/` is the example I write, you can put them to `KALDI_ROOT/egs/` if you want to run or modify it on your own mechine.

 ## data